 This webpage will help Ohio residents understand assisted living, home care, and adult day care costs throughout the state.
 It also explores the payment options and financial assistance programs available to assist in caring for the elderly, be that in residential care or for aging in place at home.

-While, the programs outlined here are comprehensive of what is available from the state of Ohio, it is not comprehensive of what is available at a national level.
+While the programs outlined here are comprehensive of what is available from the state of Ohio, it is not comprehensive of what is available at a national level.
 In order to find the program that is most suitable for the situation, it is very important to consider all options.
 To easily search for assistance nationwide, please use our Resource Locator Tool.

 Alzheimer’s care (in assisted living residences) has traditionally been more expensive, and Ohio is no exception.
-The additional monthly fee for residents who are suffering from Alzheimer’s is approximately $1,283, due to the need for an increased level of care and security.
+The additional monthly fee for residents who are suffering from Alzheimer’s is approximately $1,087.50, due to the need for an increased level of care and security.
 It is worth noting that this figure can vary widely depending on the stage of the disease.
 Individuals in the early stages may experience zero additional costs, as they might not yet need additional care and security.

 Home health care is also available for individuals who require minimal medical care.
-On average, this type of care costs approximately $1.50 more per hour than home care.
+On average, this type of care costs approximately $.50 more per hour than home care.

 Medicaid Program Explanation

 Medicaid can be somewhat confusing, as the name is used to describe a variety of programs.
-At the top level, Medicaid is an insurance program for low-income Americans that is co-managed by the U.S. Government and each state government.
+At the top level, Medicaid is an insurance program for low-income Americans that is co-managed by the U.S. government and each state government.
 Relevant to this webpage is “institutional” or “long-term care Medicaid,” which is intended for elderly and / or disabled individuals.
-Qualified residents can receive care in nursing homes or receive "waivers," which allow them to receive care outside of nursing homes.
+Qualified residents can receive care in nursing homes or receive waivers, which allow them to receive care outside of nursing homes.

 This is an over-simplification of Medicaid’s limits.
 Married individuals have different and less restrictive requirements, and eligibility requirements may vary slightly based on the Medicaid program in which one is applying.
 In addition, even individuals exceeding these limits can still qualify.
 For example, if one is applying for a Medicaid waiver and is over the income limit, one may utilize a Qualified Income Trust (QIT), also called a Miller Trust.
 In simple terms, a QIT is an irrevocable trust in which income over the limit is deposited, and a trustee is named.
-The trustee is then responsible for using the money for very specific purposes, such as payments towards long-term care.
+The trustee is then responsible for using the money for very specific purposes, such as payments toward long-term care.

 Also, if only one spouse of a married couple is applying for institutional care or a Medicaid waiver, a portion of the applicant’s income can be allocated to the non-applicant (community) spouse.
-This is called the monthly maintenance needs allowance and allows up to $3,160.50 / month of the applicant’s income to be transferred to the non-applicant spouse.
-There is also a community spouse resource allowance in place that allows a non-applicant spouse to retain up to $126,420 of the couple’s joint assets.
+This is called the monthly maintenance needs allowance and allows up to $3,435 a month of the applicant’s income to be transferred to the non-applicant spouse.
+There is also a community spouse resource allowance in place that allows a non-applicant spouse to retain up to $137,400 of the couple’s joint assets.
 This prevents the community spouse from becoming impoverished and also effectively lowers the applicant spouse’s countable income and assets.

 Free assistance is available to help one determine their Medicaid eligibility and also to help with the preparation of paperwork.
 If a family is uncertain about their loved one’s eligibility, or if an applicant is over the income and / or asset limit(s), it is recommended they contact a Medicaid expert.

 The Golden Buckeye program helps residents save money on many services they receive, most notably prescription drugs.
 More information on this program is available on the Ohio Department of Aging website.
 Another option for reducing one’s expenses is to receive assistance for home heating and cooling costs.
 More information is available about these programs here and here.
-Finally, some in-home, non-care, assistance services may be available locally from one of the state’s Area Agencies on Aging.
+Finally, some in-home, non-care assistance services may be available locally from one of the state’s Area Agencies on Aging.
 Additional information about services for seniors under the Older Americans Act can be found here.

-The two best strategies for affording the cost of care are 1) only opting for the care a loved one needs and 2) find a high-quality, affordable care provider.
-To help families make these strategies a reality, we have developed partnerships with several organizations who will, at no charge, help to assess an individual’s care requirements and match them with the most affordable care provider in their geographic areas.
-Click here to find affordable care.
+The two best strategies for affording the cost of care are 1) only opting for the level of care a loved one needs and 2) find a high-quality, affordable care provider.
+To help families make these strategies a reality, we have developed partnerships with several organizations who will, at no charge, help to assess an individual’s care requirements and match them with the most affordable care provider in their geographic area Click here to find affordable care.